Prosperna/prosperna-knowledge-base/docs/product/merchant/products/inventory/moq_prd.md

 - Plus (+) button: always enabled, increases quantity by 1
 - Minus (-) button:
-  - Enabled when current quantity > MOQ
+  - Enabled when current quantity is greater than MOQ
-  - Disabled (grayed out) when current quantity <= MOQ
+  - Disabled (grayed out) when current quantity is less than or equal to MOQ
   - Cannot reduce quantity below MOQ
 - Manual input field allows direct numeric entry
 - Input validates on change and blur events